-At Fraserburgh, plug your electric car into one of the free chargers at the Tesco Superstore.
+At Fraserburgh, plug your electric car into one of the chargers at the Tesco Superstore.
 Then, stretch your legs with a trip through the Museum of Scottish Lighthouses before having a nice rest on the sandy beach.

 When you and your EV are nicely rested, rejoin the coastal road and head towards Inverness.
 There are loads of interesting places to stop along the way, with our highlights including:

 - Dolphin spotting at Portknockie, near Buckie

 - The ruins of Elgin Cathedral, the ‘Lantern of the North’

 - Strathisla Distillery in Keith, the oldest continuously operating distillery in the Scottish Highlands

 If your EV can’t quite cover the entire 98-odd miles between Fraseburgh and Inverness, or if you run out of snacks, you’ll never be too far from a Pod Point charger on our extensive network.
 There are numerous stopping points on the way at Buckie, Elgin, Lossiemouth, and Forres, including rapid 50kW chargers for a quick top up.
 Of course, you’ll have plenty of options once you reach Inverness.

 Some of our rapid chargers can be found at: